pagkly/Zed/Investopedia3/How Codes of Ethics Work.md

 A value-based code of ethics addresses a company's core value system.
 It may outline standards of responsible conduct as they relate to the larger public good and the environment.
 Value-based ethical codes may require a greater degree of self-regulation than compliance-based codes.

 Some codes of conduct contain language that addresses both compliance and values.
 For example, a grocery store chain might create a code of conduct that espouses the company's commitment to health and safety regulations above financial gain.
-That grocery chain might also include a statement about refusing to contract with [suppliers](https://www.investopedia.com/terms/v/vendor.asp) that feed hormones to livestock or raise animals in inhumane living conditions.
+That grocery chain might also include a statement about refusing to contract with [[suppliers]](https://www.investopedia.com/terms/v/vendor.asp) that feed hormones to livestock or raise animals in inhumane living conditions.

 ### Code of Ethics Among Professionals

-Financial advisers registered with the [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC) or a state regulator are bound by a code of ethics known as [fiduciary duty](https://www.investopedia.com/ask/answers/042915/what-are-some-examples-fiduciary-duty.asp).
+Financial advisers registered with the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC) or a state regulator are bound by a code of ethics known as [fiduciary duty](https://www.investopedia.com/ask/answers/042915/what-are-some-examples-fiduciary-duty.asp).
 This is a legal requirement and also a code of loyalty that requires them to act in the best interest of their clients.

-Certified public accountants, who are not typically considered to be a fiduciary to their clients, still are expected to follow similar ethical standards, such as integrity, objectivity, truthfulness, and avoidance of conflicts of interest, according to the [American Institute of Certified Public Accountants](https://www.investopedia.com/terms/a/american-institute-of-certified-public-accountants.asp) (AICPA).
+Certified public accountants, who are not typically considered to be a fiduciary to their clients, still are expected to follow similar ethical standards, such as integrity, objectivity, truthfulness, and avoidance of conflicts of interest, according to the [[American Institute of Certified Public Accountants]](https://www.investopedia.com/terms/a/american-institute-of-certified-public-accountants.asp) (AICPA).

 ## Example of Code of Ethics

 Many firms and organizations have adopted a code of ethics.
-One good example comes from the CFA Institue (CFAI), the grantor of the Chartered Financial Analyst (CFA) designation and creator of the CFA exams.
-[CFA charterholders](https://www.investopedia.com/terms/c/cfa.asp) are among the most respected and globally recognized financial professionals.
-According to the CFAI's website, Members of CFA Institute, including CFA charterholders, and candidates for the CFA designation must adhere to the following [code of ethics](https://www.cfainstitute.org/-/media/documents/code/code-ethics-standards/code-of-ethics-standards-professional-conduct.ashx):
+One good example comes from the CFA Institue (CFAI), the grantor of the Chartered Financial Analyst (CFA) designation and creator of the CFA exams. [[CFA charterholders]](https://www.investopedia.com/terms/c/cfa.asp) are among the most respected and globally recognized financial professionals.
+According to the CFAI's website, Members of CFA Institute, including CFA charterholders, and candidates for the CFA designation must adhere to the following [[code of ethics]](https://www.cfainstitute.org/-/media/documents/code/code-ethics-standards/code-of-ethics-standards-professional-conduct.ashx):

 -   Act with integrity, competence, diligence, respect, and in an ethical manner with the public, clients, prospective clients, employers, employees, colleagues in the investment profession, and other participants in the global capital markets.
 -   Place the integrity of the investment profession and the interests of clients above their own personal interests.